 Our mission is to build and establish the field of cellular agriculture.

-Our vision is a strong foundation of accessible, public, fundamental cellular agriculture research, upon which we can build a post-animal bioeconomy, where we harvest animal products from cell cultures, not animals, to feed a growing global population sustainably and affordably.
+Our vision is a strong foundation of accessible, public, fundamental cellular agriculture research, upon which a post-animal bioeconomy may be built, where animal products are harvested from cell cultures, not animals, to feed a growing global population sustainably and affordably.

 New Harvest is advancing the science behind producing animal products without animals.
 For example, egg white proteins made by bioreactors instead of laying hens in battery cages.

 It is time to re-think the supply chain of animal products.